+Permanent cosmetic makeup is the micro-implantation of approved pigments into the skin with a specialized machine for the face and other delicate areas, such as areolas.
+Regardless of age, permanent cosmetics are ideal for any person who wants to have makeup that will not come off during the day, at night, in the pool, or while working out.
+It is ideal for anyone having poor eyesight, unsteady hands, cosmetic allergies, or wishing to correct surgical scarring.
 Permanent cosmetics are made from vegetable products that are injected into a deep layer of the skin.
 Fine needles are used to inject the pigment.
-These needles may be attached to a coil machine (the same type of machine used for tattoos).
+These needles may be attached to a coil machine (the same type of machine used for tatoos).
 The needle is dipped in pigment and then injected into the skin.
 As the needle penetrates the skin, a small amount of bleeding may occur.
 At the end of the procedure, the skin is washed and an antiseptic cream may be applied.
 The sensation can be compared to tweezing.
-A topical anesthetic is used for eye and brow applications.
+A topical anesthetic is used for eye and brown applications.

 Since permanent cosmetics are designed to enhance your natural features, wearing topical make up is still an option.
-But isn’t it nice to know that it is a choice, rather than a necessity?
+But, isn’t it nice to know that it is a choice, rather than a necessity!
 Colors for permanent cosmetics are selected to harmonize with your natural skin tones, rather than your current hair color.
 No matter what color your hair is, your permanent makeup will always look natural.

 The pricing includes the initial application and a touch up within three months.
 Most clients can achieve their goals with these two applications.
 Any touch ups done thereafter will be charged $100 within the first year.
 After the first year, the charge will be $250.
 Any touch ups done from another makeup artist will be $250.

-The pricing for lip liner is $500.
+- The pricing for lip liner is $500.

-The cost for filling in the entire lip is $700.
+- The cost for filling in the entire lip is $700.

 - Shader Lip Liner is $600.